kutluhana/Leetcode/README.md

 933. Number of Recent Calls -> solved ✓
 346. Moving Average from Data Stream -> solved ✓
 739. Daily Temperatures -> solved ✓ (actually you can just store the indices.
 Try that method too, its easier)
+239. Sliding Window Maximum -> solve it by yourself!